-This book is an introduction to the theory surrounding the Riemann Hypothesis.
-It is primarily a source book with the emphasis on the original papers that make up Part II; while Part I serves as a compendium of known results and as a primer for the material presented in the papers.
-The text is suitable for a graduate course or seminar or simply as a reference for anyone interested in this extraordinary conjecture.
+This book is a more advanced introduction to the theory surrounding the Riemann hypothesis.
+It is a source book, primarily composed of relevant original papers, but also contains a collection of significant results.
+The text is suitable for a graduate course or seminar, or simply as a reference for anyone interested in this extraordinary conjecture.